Recipes » Breakfast » Best Easy Cornbread Muffins

 Moist, tender, sweet but not too sweet, and buttery, these 30-minute cornbread muffins (AKA corn muffins) are the best around.

 Cornbread muffins are the most versatile muffins ever.
-You can serve them for breakfast with butter and Strawberry Preserves, or for lunch or dinner with Chicken Chili, Brisket, a salad, or anything in between.
+You can serve them for breakfast with butter and Strawberry Preserves, or for lunch or dinner with Chicken Chili, Oven Brisket, a salad, or anything in between.
 Better yet, these little guys are great made ahead, refreshed in the oven right before serving.
 Or make them last minute since this cornbread muffin recipe only takes 30 minutes to make, from bowl to fresh batch!

 Why You’ll Love This Cornbread Muffin Recipe